JOIN THE 'FRIENDS WITH BENEFITS' COMMUNITY →

 First, know that this is one situation where acids are your friend.
 Products with salicylic acid are great for reducing oiliness and killing bacteria (the cause of pimples in the first place), while anything including glycolic acid goes a long way to repair skin and reduce acne scarring.

-Brands like Clean & Clear, Neutrogena and Clearasil all make affordable face washes targeted to fight blackheads — acne’s ugly little brother — but don’t be afraid to throw on a Biore nose strip from time to time, either.
+Want to stick to the drugstore aisle?
+Brands like Clean & Clear, Neutrogena and Clearasil all make affordable face washes targeted to fight blackheads — acne’s ugly little brother.

 5. Upgrade your scent